deepskies/DeepTemplate-Tools/.github/ISSUE_TEMPLATE/feature_request---.md

 ---
 name: Feature request ☝️
-about: Do you have a suggestion for making Zenodo better?
+about: Do you have a suggestion for making us better?
 Tell us more about it
 title: ''
 labels:
   - Enhancement